Celebrating Christmas in Spain – Why and How – Story + Video

 What to Eat During Christmas in Spain

 Spaniards love their sweets!
 Many of the traditional sweets in Spain are made with good quality ingredients and they follow quite the old, traditional recipes.
-Some are sweeter than others of course, but overall we feel most of them are not that sickly, sticky sweet that an hour later gives you a sugar rush / crash.
+Some are sweeter than others of course, but overall we feel most of them are not that sickly, sticky sweet that an hour later gives you a sugar rush.

 What would delectable goodies be without a tasty beverage to wash it down with.
-Yes, mulled wine is pretty well known around the world, but we think the Spaniards do it mighty well.
+Yes, mulled wine (vino caliente) is pretty well known around the world, but we think the Spaniards do it very well.
 We recently began seeing it advertised in some local bars here in Denia as fervudo, but we can’t find that on the web anywhere…know anything about it?
 We’d love insight.

 Something we also love is the Spanish custom of enjoying liqueurs.
 Many of them are what they call digestivos or digestives.
 It means they’re herbal-based liqueurs that are nice for sipping after a meal because they help your stomach digest food.
 The most common of these in Spain are referred to as licores de yerbas, and also a licor de anise can be nice for the tummy too.
 These and Moscatel wines are enjoyed year-round, but are especially sought out during the holidays.